fat-fuzzy/rocks/README.md

 # 🪨 Fat Fuzzy Rocks 🪨

-App starter kit
+This project is a way to scratch my own itch:

+- help me bootstrap new web applications (websites or other types)
+- have a reliable UI library I can re-use as a source of truth common to my web projects
+- keep track of new ideas and setup capabilities (back/front/design) as I go along

-Motivation: having a way to bootstrap web applications with a starter kit that meets the following needs:
+Ideally, this starter kit will meet the following requirements:

 - [x] integrates a design workflow
 - [x] is flexible